-When running auto campaigns (or manual campaigns with broad/phrase match keywords), we are aiming to increase our visibility at the risk of appearing in searches that may be irrelevant or unprofitable.
+When running auto campaigns, or manual campaigns with broad/phrase match keywords, we aim to increase our visibility at the risk of appearing in searches that may be irrelevant or unprofitable.

-This screenshot is from an account that didn’t optimize their NKWs, resulting in $10,625 of wasted spend over a 60-day period, which was 40% of their total ad spend!
+This screenshot is from an account that didn’t optimize their negative keywords, resulting in $10,625 of wasted spend over a 60-day period, which was 40% of their total ad spend!

 Opportunity Cost of Wasted Ad Spend

 If you have a strict daily budget, and you spend 40% of it on irrelevant search terms, the opportunity cost of an actual conversion is much greater!
 You’ve cut your advertising campaigns short by blowing your budget on searches that are meaningless to your product.

 Negative keywords allow you to reallocate wasted spend so that every cent of your advertising budget is targeting conversions.